lululog/Indie_Studio/README.md

 # Indie_Studio
-Video game bomberman - Coded with C++ (SFML and Irrlicht) - Time : 1 week - Team of 3 people
+Video game bomberman
+Coded with C++ (SFML and Irrlicht) and CMake
+Time : 1 week
+Team of 3 people

+Q,Z,S,D : Move the character 1
+Directional arrows : Move the character 2
+A : Place a bomb for character 1
+M : Place a bomb for character 2

+Enjoy !!!